Bonnaroo Works Fund

 How You Are Helping & How You Can Help More!

-We don’t deserve all the credit.
-A good share of the money comes from generous fans, who help support the Fund through ticket add-ons and the annual on-site Silent Auction.
-Other creative funding sources include royalties from Ben & Jerry’s Bonnaroo Buzz (yes, you can do good by eating ice cream!).
+And we don’t deserve all the credit.
+A good share of the money comes from generous fans who help support the Fund through ticket add-ons and the annual on-site Silent Auction; as well as royalties from Ben & Jerry’s Bonnaroo Buzz (yes, you can do good by eating ice cream!).
 And, starting in 2014, there will be many new opportunities for you to support Bonnaroo Works Fund – including Soundwaves, an amazing techno-art-music poster of iconic songs that will be available in 2014, live and on-line auctions throughout the year (look for tweets) and some new on-site events.
 And, in case you’re wondering, a full 100% of every dollar you contribute goes directly to support these great causes.

 Bonnaroo also invites local community organizations to raise funds by participating in the festival.
 Their volunteers staff the popular concession booths, and Bonnaroo in turn donates a portion of the sales to those organizations.
 During the past decade, the Coffee Country Rescue Squad, the Children’s Advocacy Center, Project Graduation, the Hands On Science Center, the Manchester Arts Center, Park Partners, Keep Coffee County Beautiful and numerous other groups have raised more than $2 million to support their activities.
 By volunteering, these devoted do-gooders also help create a better Bonnaroo, so be sure to give them a thumbs-up at the festival.

 We are enormously proud of the Bonnaroo Works Fund.
 Who says music – and music fans – can’t change the world?